 The best time to water is before noon or after 7 p.m.
 The watering schedule is voluntary unless drought restrictions are in place; however, the City recommends you follow the schedule even when no drought restrictions are in effect.

-Currently, there are no mandatory restrictions enacted.
+Currently, Stage 1 Restrictions are enacted.
 We recommend that you water no more than once per week, as temperatures are still cool and spring-like.

 Outdoor Watering Schedule

 |Address Ends in||Twice per Week – Stage 1||Once per Week – Stage 2|

 |1||Wednesday / Saturday||Wednesday|

 |6 or 7||Tuesday / Friday||Friday|

 - No drought restrictions – following the Watering Schedule is encouraged.